-At Market Deeping Community Primary School we follow the ‘Letters and Sounds’ phonic programme with Jolly Phonics’ actions and pictures to support this.
+At Market Deeping Community Primary School we follow the ‘Essential Letters and Sounds’ phonic programme.
 In Reception, our phonic skills begin with speaking and listening.
 We practise listening for sounds at the beginning, in the middle, and at the ends of words.
 We also practise blending sounds together verbally to make words.
-In the Autumn term, we begin teaching children single letter sounds through Jolly Phonics.
-Children learn the sound, the action and the formation of each letter.
-As the children become more confident, we teach them how to put these single sounds together to read and write words.
+In the Autumn term, we begin teaching children single letter sounds through and as the children become more confident, we teach them how to put these single sounds together to read and write words.
 Throughout the year, we constantly reinforce the importance of correct formation of these letters, practising in different ways, such as using glitter, sand and playdough.
 We also focus on High Frequency words, such as home, we, look, I, where the children learn these by sight.

-In Key Stage 1 the children continue to follow the ‘Letters and Sounds’ scheme but we enhance and support this with a wide range of resources such as whiteboard writing activities, card games, flash cards, interactive on-line and published games, as well as the many interactive activities suggested in the scheme itself.
-We have found that following the structure and guidance of the ‘Letters and Sounds’ scheme ensures a full coverage of phonic sounds and skills and that the enhancement activities allow the children to apply and consolidate their knowledge in a variety of contexts.
+In Key Stage 1 the children continue to follow the ‘Essential Letters and Sounds’ scheme but we enhance and support this with a wide range of resources such as whiteboard writing activities, card games, flash cards, interactive on-line and published games, as well as the many interactive activities suggested in the scheme itself.
+We have found that following the structure and guidance of the ‘Essential Letters and Sounds’ scheme ensures a full coverage of phonic sounds and skills and that the enhancement activities allow the children to apply and consolidate their knowledge in a variety of contexts.
 This then allows them to link phonic rules and strategies to their writing and reading tasks more effectively.
 You can find the progression through the Phases here